Ethics for Local Elected Officials Live and On Demand Webinars

 Attorneys must purchase in their own name separately in order to claim 2 hours of General CLE Credit

-For other ethics training opportunities for local elected officials, follow the link www.sog.unc.edu/programs/ethics where you will find related statutes, FAQ's, model codes of ethics, relevent blog posts, publications, and links to contacts at the School of Government
+where you also find related statutes, FAQ's, model codes of ethics, relevent blog posts, publications, and links to contacts at the School of Government

 What you need to know before you purchase

-Webinars are non refundable once purchased so please purchase carefully
+A. Webinars are non-refundable once purchased so purchase carefully

 - Contact their ethics liaison for training, or